roelschr/advent-of-code-with-chatGPT/README.md

 Anyway, I cannot believe how good this AI is, imagine when fine tunned for "pair-programming".

 **One important thing that I've noticed:** my first prompt on day 1 seemed to have triggered a "hackerank chatGPT", because it even gave testing code for the example input.
 This did not happen on day 2.
 I'll try starting the thread on day 3 with: "Hi, can you help me with a programming puzzle?
 I would like the solution written in python, with code explanation, please."

+### Day 3

+Amazing.
+It took me only a few minutes to get both solutions from chatGPT.
+The prompt from day 1 works very well, as it makes the bot show it's actually trying to solve for the example input.

+Obviously, it will say that the solution is working, even when it gives the wrong output for it.
+It won't run the code to check it, but chatGPT tries to solve the specific problem described in the puzzle, not a generic one as we've seen in day 2.

+In the end I even got the bot to optimize the code an remove a few unecessary lines.
+It could improve it even more, but that's for the next days :)

 cont.